wandb/weave/docs/CONTRIBUTING_DOCS.md

 ### Notebook Doc Gen

+Run `python scripts/generate_notebook.py` inside of `docs/` to automatically create a markdown version of the notebook.
+Add all new files to the commit.

 See `docs/scripts/generate_notebooks.py`, `./docs/notebooks`, and `./docs/reference/gen_notebooks`.

 This script will load all notebooks in `./docs/notebooks`, transforming them into viable markdown docs in `./docs/reference/gen_notebooks` which can be referenced by docusaurus just like any other markdown file.
 If you need header metadata, you can add a markdown block at the top of your notebook with: